Single Sign On

 Which approach to pick depends on the trade-off between easier devops (approach 1), and deeper integration of centralized security policies in your application (approach 2).

-If you decide to use the Web Server Filter / Reserve Proxy approach, you can use Shibboleth SAML SP or oxd OpenID Connect RP client software to secure your application.
-If you prefer to leverage the federation protocol directly in your application, libraries exist for SAML and OpenID Connect in many languages, such as Java and Python.
+If you decide to use the Web Server Filter / Reserve Proxy approach, we recommend using the Shibboleth SAML SP or the Mod Auth OpenIDC module.
+If you prefer to leverage the federation protocol directly in your application, check out our client software called oxd.